eliataylor/tam-flutter/README.md

 - This will load `https://www.youtube.com/watch?v=R4GLAKEjU4w` using ReactPlayer's youtube sdk
 - [ ] Does the music continue when you go to another app?
 - [ ] Does the music continue when you lock the phone?

+## To Add a Brand For Android:
+- add config in `project.ext.envConfigFiles` of build.gradle
+- from /android folder: `ENVFILE=.env.[brand] ./gradlew assembleDebug`
+- create dedication /app/src/[brand]/res folder with icons
+-
+## To Add a Brand For ioS:
+- create Schema from xCode, duplicate a config and change the env file brand.
+- change pre-run script to use new env file